mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 ```

 Then goes the cool trick.
 We substitute the user-provided handler with our own "outer" handler.
 This handler closes
-over `eventRule`, so it can use the rule to identity the warm-up call coming from CloudWatch.
-If such is identifier,
+over `eventRule`, so it can use the rule to identify the warm-up call coming from CloudWatch.
+If such is identified,
-the handler short-cicuits to the callback.
+the handler short-circuits to the callback.
 Otherwise, it passes the event over to the original handler:

 ``` typescript
 const outerHandler = (event: any, context: aws.serverless.Context, callback: (error: any, result: any) => void) =>